marmelab/react-admin/UPGRADE.md

 The signature of the Data Provider function is the same as the REST client function, so you shouldn't need to change anything in your previous REST client function.

+Once again, this change de-emphasizes the "REST" term in admin-on-rest.

 ## Default REST Clients Moved to Standalone Packages

 `simpleRestClient` and `jsonServerRestClient` are no longer part of the core package.
 They have been moved to standalone packages, where they are the default export: